aurelia-ui-toolkits/aurelia-kendoui-bridge/README.md

 The steps here assume you are using JSPM for package management

-1. Install the plugin
+1. Install Kendo UI Core and the aurelia-kendoui-plugin

-  `jspm install aurelia-kendoui-plugin`
+  `jspm install kendo-ui aurelia-kendoui-plugin`

 2. Register the plugin with Aurelia in your `main.js` or equivalent.
 The configuration function will be passed a builder object that you can use to configure which Kendo controls you wish to use.
 You can use all controls in Kendo UI Core or Pro by calling the `core()` or `pro()` method respectively